 MIXED MARTIAL ARTS INSTRUCTION FOR GOLD AND PLATINUM PACKAGES ONLY!
 UNDER THIS PACKAGE, FIGHTERS ARE REQUIRED TO PARTICIPATE IN AT LEAST 4-6 DAYS OF TRAINING WEEKLY.
 STUDENTS REQUIRE AT LEAST A BLUE BELT IN BRAZILIAN JIU-JITSU OR EQUIVALENT SHOOTER LEVEL WRESTLING AND OR 2 YEARS OF EQUIVALENT EXPOSURE IN MUAY THAI OR SUBMISSION WRESTLING TO BE CONSIDERED FOR THIS PROGRAM.
 ASPIRING FIGHTERS MUST TRAIN CONSISTENTLY FOR AT LEAST 1 YEAR BEFORE AN AMATEUR FIGHT WILL BE CONSIDERED.

-What is Shoot boxing? (シュートボクシング Shūtobokushingu) is a combat sport derived from the "SHOOT" aspect (No holds barred) or combat submission form of Catch Wrestling.
-Shoot Boxing allows kicks, punches, knees, elbows, throws, and standing submissions (chokeholds, armlocks and wristlocks).
-Often represented as standing Vale Tudo or anything goes standing, our Shoot Boxing explores a combination of Dutch Kickboxing, Dirty Boxing and the stand up portion of Catch wrestling.
+Shoot Boxing is a combat sport derived from the "SHOOT" aspect (No holds barred) or combat submission form of Japanese Catch Wrestling.
+Shoot Boxing allows kicks, punches, knees, elbows, throws, and standing submissions (in addition to chokeholds, armlocks and wrist locks) .
+Often represented as standing Vale Tudo or anything goes standing, our Shoot Boxing explores a combination of Kyokushin Karate, Dirty Boxing, and Muay Thai.

 FILIPINO BOXING (DIRTY BOXING), also known as Suntukan or Panantukan is a devastating form of hand-to-hand combat from the Philippines.